mcsimps2/RedPanda/README.md

 await newUser.save();
 // Alternative: await newUser.update({ email: john_doe@gmail.com });

-// Query the database and populate any foreign references automatically - including nested foreign keys! const userQuery = await User.where("name", "==", "John Doe").get({ populate: ["company", "company.ceo"] });
+// Query the database and populate any foreign references automatically,
+// including nested foreign keys! const userQuery = await User.where("name", "==", "John Doe").get({
+  populate: ["company", "company.ceo"]
+});

-for (const user in userQuery) {
+for (const user of userQuery) {
     console.log("The company name is ", company.name); // "The company name is Amazon"
-    console.log("The company's ceo is ", company.ceo.firstName, company.ceo.lastName); // The company's ceo is Jeff Bezos
+    console.log("The company's CEO is ", company.ceo.firstName, company.ceo.lastName); // The company's CEO is Jeff Bezos
 }

 // Get documents by their ID